 Neuropsychologists are called upon to write lengthy, in-depth reports for a variety of audiences.
 They also are expected to keep thorough patient records.

 The brain is a magnificent, complicated thing.
-Neuropsychologists should have a deep understanding of not only the brain, but the person they are treating, and should have exceptional problem solving skills to evaluate options and carry out solutions.
+Neuropsychologists should have a deep understanding of not only the brain, but the person they are treating, and should have exceptional problem solving skills to evaluate options

 Monitoring and Awareness

 Neuropsychologists should be aware at all times and be able to see a problem arise before it becomes a larger issue.
 They should be able to anticipate issues ahead of time.

 Neuropsychologists work in conjunction with other health professionals.
 They must be able to take in information from various sources and synthesize all information, combine it with their own finding, and find the best solution

 In the field of neuroscience, new studies and research results are common.
 Neuropsychologists should appreciate and embrace this and keep on top of new research while performing their own.

 Neuropsychology is one of the highest paying areas of the psychology field.
 According to PayScale, the pay range for neuropsychologists is $58,188 to $134,518.

 The psychology profession in general is growing: the Bureau of Labor Statistics (BLS) projects the field will grow by 12 percent between 2012 and 2022, a rate of increase on pace with the national average for other occupations.